suranyami/webpack/examples/harmony-unused/README.md

 In this example, only `add` and `multiply` in `./math.js` are used by the app. `list` is unused and is not included in the minimized bundle (Look for `Array.from` in the minimized bundle).

 In addition to that, `library.js` simulates an entry point to a big library. `library.js` re-exports multiple identifiers from submodules.
 Often big parts of that is unused, like `abc.js`.
-Note how the usage information flows from `example.js` through `library.js` into `abc.js` and all declarations in `abc.js` are not included in the minimized bundle (Look for `console.log("a")` in the minimized bundle).
+Note how the usage information flows from `example.js` through `library.js` into `abc.js` and all declarations in `abc.js` are not included in the minimized bundle (Look for `log.log("a")` in the minimized bundle).

 # example.js